joqueka/bf4py/README.md

 Notes:

- - By default output is sent to `print()` function but you can provide your own callback function for data evaluation
+ - By default received data is sent to `print()` function but you can provide your own callback function for data evaluation
- - Received data is stored in `client.data`
+ - Received data can be stored in `client.data`, use flag `cache_data=True`
+ - Cached data is cleared with every call of `.open_stream()`
  - Sometimes it will need some seconds to start receiving data continuously
- - You **can not reuse** a client but must create a new one as soon as a connection is closed by intend or error
+ - Now **you can reuse** a client after a connection was closed by intend or error
  - You can check client's status by `client.active`